GridTools/concepts/GTScript-Parallel-model.md

 The iteration domain is a 3d domain: `I` and `J` axes live on the horizontal spatial plane, and axis `K` represents the vertical spatial dimension.
 Computations on the horizontal plane are always executed in parallel and thus `I` and `J` are called _parallel_ axes, while computations on `K` are executed sequentially and thus `K` is called a _sequential_ axis.

 A `gtscript.stencil` is composed of one or more `computation`.
-Each `computation` defines an iteration policy (`FORWARD`, `BACKWARD`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over with the iteration policy of the coputation.
-Each interval contains one or more statements.
+Each `computation` defines an iteration policy (`FORWARD`, `BACKWARD`) and is itself composed of one or more non-overlapping vertical `interval` specifications, each one of them representing a vertical loop over the `K` axis with the iteration policy of the computation.
+Intervals are specified in their order of execution with each interval containing one or more statements.

 The effect of the program is as if statements are executed as follows: